baffles/acc-js/README.md

 Run `cake build` to rebuild the `accjs.js` and `accjs.min.js` files after editing.

 Run `cake upload` to upload the JavaScript output to Amazon S3.
+Create a `config.json` using `config.json.sample` or pass your S3 credentials to the upload command.

 ## Installation